-SAM’S FIRST PAINTING OF AMELIA!
-On May 20, 1932, Amelia Earhart took off from Newfoundland, Canada, at 7:12 p.m. in her magnificent red Lockheed Vega.
+Amelia Earhart plane in color!
+A Sam Lyons painting of Amelia Earhart.
+Sam decided to focus on one of Amelia’s most successful flights.
+That airplane is a beauty and Sam captured her famous face to perfection.
+On May 20, 1932, Earhart took off from Newfoundland, Canada, at 7:12 p.m. in her magnificent red Lockheed Vega.
 She intended to fly to Paris to copy Charles Lindbergh’s solo flight.
 Her flight was filled with dangers, from rapidly changing weather to a broken altimeter, to gasoline leaking into the cockpit.

 The 16” x 24” prints are available in a Limited Edition size of 250 Signed & Numbered and 25 Artist Proofs.